mui/base-ui/docs/data/base/components/radio-group/radio-group.md

 # Radio Group

-<p class="description">Radio Groups contain a set of checkable (radio) buttons where only one of the buttons can be checked at a time.</p>
+<p class="description">Radio Groups contain a set of checkable buttons where only one of the buttons can be checked at a time.</p>

 {{"component": "@mui/docs/ComponentLinkHeader", "design": false}}